wileyvic/wileyvic/README.md

 - 👋 Hi, I’m @wileyvic
 - 👀 I’m interested in linux and open source.
-- 🌱 I’m currently learning to be use command line (bash), simple scripting, little bits of python & java.
+- 🌱 I’m currently learning to use command line (bash), simple scripting, little bits of python & java.
 - 💞️ I’m looking to collaborate on nothing atm, just here to learn a bit from existing projects.
 - 📫 How to reach me wileyvic@hotmail.com.